Frazz by Jef Mallett for December 20, 2017

 15. Swanavatar150

-robinafox over 2 years ago
+robinafox almost 3 years ago

 On a gift I got this year there were three different greetings: Season’s Greetings, Happy Holidays and Merry Everything.
 Seriously.
 Good chocolates though.